Chili Mac is an easy one-pot meal that can be ready in minutes. Filled with ground beef cooked with macaroni noodles and topped with cheese.

 Instructions

-- Heat the olive oil in a 10-inch skillet over medium-high heat.
-Add the onions and peppers and cook, stirring occasionally for 4 minutes until tender.
+- In a 10-inch skillet, heat olive oil over medium-high heat.
+Add onions and peppers and cook for 4 minutes, stirring occasionally, until tender.

-- Transfer to a bowl, top with Parmesan cheese, and enjoy immediately.
+- Spoon into a bowl, top with Parmesan, and serve.

 Notes